marza-realtime/GIFT_PorterDoll/README.md

 ### Code License
 The MIT License (MIT)

-Copyright (c) 2015-2016 marza animation planet
+Copyright (c) 2016 MARZA ANIMATION PLANET INC.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal